5.15 Register / compile module

 Step 3 - Add imports to the pending list

-This is the last step of the registration process.
-While each module has a unique module id, the only id that gets saved is the root module id.
-This module id is used in the instantiation process.
+This marks the final stage of the registration process.
+Every module has its own special module id, but only the root module id is preserved and stored.
+This particular module id plays a crucial role in the creation process.

 Id